genn-team/genn/docs/building_networks.rst

     ini = {"m": 0.0529324, ...}

-They are very efficient to access from models as their values are either hard-coded into the kernels or, on the GPU, delivered via high-performance constant cache.
+They are very efficient to access from models as their values are either hard-coded into the backend code or, on the GPU, delivered via high-performance constant cache.
-However
+However, they can only be used if literally no changes are needed for the entire simulation and all members of the population have the exact same parameter value.

 Extra global parameters
 -----------------------